6 Weeks Pregnant

 6 Weeks Pregnant : What to Expect

-Reaching the 6th week of pregnancy is a milestone for some women.
-It marks the half way point through the first trimester.
-The baby is definitely growing, changing and developing and at 6 weeks pregnant, the form and shape is really starting to come into focus.
-An expectant mother can be 100% sure she is pregnant during the 6th week, as pregnancy symptoms are in full effect, and all tests are returning positive results.
+Reaching the sixth week of pregnancy is a milestone.
+It marks the halfway point through the first trimester.
+The baby is definitely growing, changing, and developing, and at six weeks, the shape is really starting to come into focus.
+An expectant mother can be 100 percent sure she is pregnant by the sixth week, as pregnancy symptoms are in full swing, and all tests are returning positive results.

 Symptoms and Body Changes at 6 Weeks

-During this time your baby is going through some distinct and visible changes.
-Major developments include the ears, mouth and nose, as ultrasounds are able to pick out each quite easily.
-The eyes and nostrils are also forming, and if seen in an ultrasound, they show up as black dots.
-The arms and legs of your baby look like stubs that are beginning to protrude from the body.
-The baby’s heartbeat is an astounding 100-160 beats per minute (twice as fast as yours or mine).
-The blood is circulating and the lungs, intestines, liver and pancreas are all forming and shaping.
-Your baby is approximately ¼ inch long, and resembles a lentil bean in a way.
-The baby is able to make its first movements, however, the movements are too gentle to be felt by the expectant mother.
+At six weeks, your baby is going through visible changes.
+Major developments include the ears, mouth, and nose, and ultrasounds are able to pick these out quite easily.
+The eyes and nostrils are also forming, and they show up in an ultrasound as black dots.
+Your baby’s arms and legs look like stubs that are beginning to protrude from the body.
+The baby’s heartbeat is an astounding 100 – 160 beats per minute (twice as fast as yours or mine).
+The blood is circulating, and the lungs, intestines, liver, and pancreas are all forming.
+Your baby is approximately ¼ inch long, and resembles a lentil bean.
+At six weeks pregnant, the baby is able to make its first movements, although these movements are too gentle to be felt by the expectant mother.